 The Trustees are collectively responsible for making decisions about the administration of the UPP, including the preparation of actuarial valuations, ensuring compliance with all applicable laws, investment of the UPP assets, and payment of pension benefits to members.
 Joint sponsorship and governance will ensure a high degree of accountability and transparency while putting the interests of plan members at the centre of every decision the Board of Trustees makes.

 Under the Ontario Pension Benefits Act, a jointly sponsored pension plan must be a contributory (ie., members of the plan contribute) defined benefit plan with a formula based on the members’ earnings.

 The design of the UPP is intended to ensure full funding of the benefits earned under the UPP.
 The cost of benefits earned in the UPP will be shared 50/50 between the employers and employees.
 After a transition period, employers and employees will share in new losses and gains for benefits transferred to the UPP.
 As a defined benefit pension plan, any pension benefits transferred to or accrued in the UPP cannot be reduced while the plan continues to exist.
 It is expected that the funding rules applicable to Ontario’s other multi-employer JSPPs will also apply to the UPP.

-Funding regulations for Ontario’s large JSPPs are different than those for single-employer Defined Benefit plans in Ontario.
-All plans are required to complete a formal valuation of plan funding at least once every three years and file it with the Ontario regulator.
-This valuation tests the plan’s financial health based on two scenarios:
+All pension plans in Ontario are required to complete a formal valuation of plan funding at least once every three years and file it with the Ontario regulator.
+This valuation tests the plan’s financial health based on different scenarios.